C.J. Cron Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.1 K/9, the fourth-worst in the league.
+- The seven strikeouts per nine innings put together by the Nationals pitching staff ranks 28th in the league.

-- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (5.07).
+- The Nationals have a 5.18 team ERA that ranks 22nd among all league pitching staffs.

-- Nationals pitchers combine to give up 14 total home runs at a rate of 1.8 per game (fifth-most in baseball).
+- Nationals pitchers combine to allow the fifth-most home runs in baseball (15 total, 1.7 per game).

-- Williams (0-1) makes the start for the Nationals, his second of the season.
+- Kuhl (0-0) makes the start for the Nationals, his second of the season.

-- In his last time out on Monday, the righty threw five innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.
+- His last time out was on Tuesday against the Tampa Bay Rays, when the righty went five innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.